 It’s unlikely that I’ll want to consider all 51 occurrences of ‘very’ in one editing session.
 I will limit myself to spending say only 15 minutes on this task, and then come back to it time and time again.
 Each time I pause, I will leave a bookmark so I pick up the task where I left off.

-I also use bookmarks to note where a character makes their first entrance, and their final appearance.
+I also use it to note where a character makes their first entrance and their final appearance.
 What do you use bookmarks for?
 Let me know!

 How do you create a bookmark?

 As ever, there is always more than one way to achieve an effect.